gurkanwar-sidhu/cmpt_300/prj1/README.md

      * use tmp pointer to store node to delete
      * update pointers to skip node to delete
      * use temp pointer to free space of tmp pointer

 7. void List_sort (struct nodeStruct **headRef);
+     * For lists that are not empty or only one node long
+     * In a nested for loop compare the first node item with the rest
+     * Switching item values whenever the item on the left is greater than the right
+     * Continue doing so for n^2 - 1 iterations

 #### Project Issues:
    * Occasional segmenation faults occured, for example when unintentionally accessing NULL pointer